chadbramwell/write_a_c_compiler/++c/README.md

 * Remove allowance of missing return (confusing)
 * Remove forward-decl requirement.
 (Broken, ex: can't forward-decl FILE)

+# intentionally not implemented
+* Trigraphs.
+They aren't enabled by default in MSVC, Clang, and GCC.

 # half-baked ideas
 * @ keywords that can be used to add new keywords and reduce conflicts with existing keywords.
 Ex: @pure
 * "pure" keyword that can be attached to functions.
 A pure function guarantees that it and none of the functions it calls touch any global state.